 - The Nitty Gritty (additional info in more detail)

-While the book’s 248 pages go into impressive detail for any patients who have already undergone (or are scheduled for) angioplasty procedures, there remain at least a couple of areas of unfortunate omission.
+While the book’s 248 pages go into impressive detail for any patients who have already undergone (or are scheduled for) angioplasty procedures, there remain at least a couple of unfortunate omissions.

-First, I was surprised to discover that despite the fact that one of the book’s co-authors (Dr. Susan Bartell) is a psychologist, the psychosocial impact of being diagnosed with heart disease is virtually ignored here.
+1. I was dismayed to discover that, despite the fact that one of the book’s co-authors (Dr. Bartell) is a psychologist, the psychosocial impact of being diagnosed with heart disease is virtually ignored.

-In fact, I could find only one reference to this debilitating fallout common among so many heart patients, and that one reference is buried in a single paragraph in the “What About Sex?” section about halfway through the book:
+In fact, I could find only one reference to mental health issues that are common among so many heart patients, but that one reference is buried in a single paragraph in the “What About Sex?” section about halfway through the book:

 “Aside from receiving medical clearance to engage in sexual activity, it is important to note that many individuals with coronary artery disease experience anxiety or depression as a result of the diagnosis.
 These feelings often come from being confronted with a life-or-death situation (especially after a heart attack).
 These strong emotional responses (especially depression) can contribute to decreased sexual desire or a reduced ability to perform sexually.”